frederic-perez/AmE-dictionary/data/idioms.md

 __take matters into (one’s) own hands__ :dart::two:
 __take names__ :two::hammer:
 __take no notice of (something or someone)__ :two: To not pay any attention to someone or something; to ignore or disregard someone or something. _Take no notice of those troublemakers, they’re only trying to provoke you._
-__take no prisoners__ :two: To be utterly ruthless, uncompromising, or unyielding in the pursuit of one’s agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
+__take no prisoners__ :three: To be utterly ruthless, uncompromising, or unyielding in the pursuit of one’s agenda or goal. _The new manager doesn’t take any prisoners when a project needs to get done._
 __take notice (of someone or something)__ :two::hammer:
 __take offense (at) (something)__ To be or feel insulted, offended, or humiliated by something.
 __take office__ :two: To assume a position of political authority, especially one that is granted as the result of a public election.